spawaskar-cora/cora-docs/docs/forensics-anthro-guide/methods.md

 * *Purpose:*  Age estimation for older females, re-defining the Suchey-Brooks phases V and VI, and adding phase VII.
 * *Sample:*  n = 189 females; Balkan (n = 85) and William M. Bass Donated (WBD) Skeletal Collection (n = 104)
-* The calculated mean and standard deviations for the WBD sample are listed below can be applied to an American female population.
+* The calculated mean and standard deviations for the WBD sample are listed below and can be applied to an American female population.
 * Phase IV: 35.5 +/- 3.8 yrs
 * Phase V: 49.7 +/- 5.8 yrs
 * Phase VI: 64.2 +/- 9.0 yrs